 Solid Waste Disposal Facility and Processing Facility Permitting

 Anyone wanting to operate a solid waste disposal facility or a processing facility in Johnson County must be permitted.
 The Environment Division accepts permit applications for:

 - Waste Processing Facilities

 - Tree and Brush Landfills

 Find application forms for landfill operation on the Forms and Fees page.

-Illegal dumping complaints in Johnson County are handled through JCDHE and/or the Johnson County Planning, Development and Codes Office.
+Illegal dumping complaints in Johnson County are handled by the Department of Health and Enviornment and/or the Johnson County Planning and Codes Department.
 The Johnson County Public Works Department also handles illegal dumping complaints for solid waste found along the county unincorporated roadway easements.